-Almost every modern office, campus, and business has some form of Wi-Fi network for use by employees, students, and customers these days.
+Almost every modern office, campus, and business in South Florida has some form of Wi-Fi network for use by employees, students, and customers these days.
 Modern internet users take Wi-Fi access for granted, with public access to wireless networks being available at almost every venue from coffee shops, fast food restaurants, shopping centers to corporate offices, hospitals, hotels across the country.

 However, many wireless networks end up having spotty or substandard performance because they were either poorly designed or not installed properly.
 When a wifi installation isn’t carried out following a specific design and according to specifications, there may be dead spots in the wireless network’s coverage area, or there may be difficulty supporting the traffic demands coming from the Wi-Fi access points.
 A professional Wi-Fi installation helps to prevent these issues by thoroughly examining the areas where the wireless network is being installed to account for obstacles, peak traffic loads, and other issues that may affect the quality of the connection.

 "When a wifi installation isn’t carried out following a specific design and according to specifications, there may be dead spots in the wireless network’s coverage area, or there may be difficulty supporting the traffic demands coming from the Wi-Fi access points."

 When designing a wireless network for any facility, it is important to ensure that there is sufficient coverage to minimize or eliminate “dead spots” where users are unable to get adequate Wi-Fi access.
 However, adding too many access points can be a waste of time, money, and resources.